 What causes a bulb to explode and what can be done about it?

 The majority of projectors use high-pressure mercury bulbs.
-These bulbs produce light by forming an electrical arc between two tungsten electrodes in the burner of the bulb.
-The burner is made of quartz glass and contains a gaseous mixture, which has an internal pressure of up to 250 atmospheres at temperatures of up to 1,300 degrees Celsius.
+These bulbs produce light by forming an electrical arc between two tungsten electrodes in the bulb burner.
+The burner is made of quartz glass and contains a gaseous mixture with an internal pressure of up to 250 atmospheres at temperatures of up to 1,300 degrees Celsius.
 In certain circumstances, the burner in the bulb may explode.
-Luckily, projectors have been constructed this possibility in mind and therefore the bulb explosion should not damage the projector.
-Nevertheless, it is advisable to avoid bulb explosions.
+Luckily, projectors have been constructed with this possibility in mind and therefore bulb explosion should not damage the projector.
+Nevertheless, it is advisable to avoid such explosions.

 What can cause an explosion?

 Most explosions happen for one of the following reasons:

 The glass on the burner may be thinner in some places or have a micro rupture as a result of a manufacturing defect.
 After the bulb is switched on, the internal pressure increases and the weakened glass may not be able to withstand the pressure, which in turn causes an explosion.
 Explosions due to manufacturing defects usually occur within the first minutes or hours of operation.
 This means that such event is covered by the lamp’s warranty.
 Also, this is not likely to happen very often since most manufacturers let their bulbs “burn” for some time before dispatching them from the factory.

 Mistake during installation – touching the bare bulb with your hand